School of Human Ecology

 Professors Bartfeld, Shim, Wong (chair), Zepeda; Associate Professor Collins; Assistant Professors Addo, Samak, Warmath; Faculty Associates McCalla, Murray, Olive, Whelan

 The Consumer Science Department is in the midst of a program review, which may result in changes that affect one or more of the majors described in this catalog.
-For the most current curriculum checksheets and program specific information, see Human Ecology Academics.
+For the most current curriculum checksheets and program-specific information, see this link.

 The Department of Consumer Science studies interactions among consumers, business, and government in order to advance the well-being of consumers, families, and communities.
 The department is multi-disciplinary, including study in economics, finance, sociology, psychology, marketing, and public affairs.
 Consumer Science is a professional degree program, providing student careers in marketing, finance, entrepreneurship, public policy and advocacy.